SystemNegar/frontend-ticket-challenge/README.md

 # Requirements

-In this challenge, you are going to develop a **responsive web application** to show stadium seats randomly to user and user can select a seat and but a ticket. after buying the ticket you should show **another page** that shows the ticket id to the user.
+In this challenge, you are going to develop a **responsive web application** to show stadium seats randomly to user and user can select a seat.
+The basic application implemented and page designs are ready.
+You need to complete the application.

+# What is your task?
+1. Fork and clone this repository.
+You should complete the "ticket-challenge" angular application.
+2. There are two components in the project.
+You should complete them according to this document and design files.
+3. Make the implementation responsive.
+4. You should change the color of selected seats after user click.
+Also, you should log the coordinates of the selected seat.

 # APIs